allan-gounden/how-to-secure-your-win11-pc/README.md

 6. Windows Update

+ - According to this article (https://arstechnica.com/information-technology/2022/10/how-a-microsoft-blunder-opened-millions-of-pcs-to-potent-malware-attacks/) you should manually enable the driver block rules as stated here: https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-driver-block-rules

  - Only allow downloads from Microsoft directly (in theory not required but better save than sorry)

 <img width="902" alt="windows_update_disable1" src="https://user-images.githubusercontent.com/6840466/149802085-1036c454-e0d5-4125-a12e-781ebb388750.png">